 Complement

-| A series of innate plasma proteins which become activated in a cascade fashion; these activated proteins then can enhance (“opsonize”) the pathogen for phagocytosis or directly perforate the pathogen cell membrane. |
+| A series of innate plasma proteins become activated in a cascade fashion; these activated proteins can then enhance (“opsonize”) the pathogen for phagocytosis or directly perforate the pathogen cell membrane. |

-Cytokines | A large variety of proteins secreted by cells that attach to receptors on other cells and lead to a specific activity in those other cells.
-For instance, cytokines will determine how a CD4 T Cell will differentiate. |
+Cytokines | A large variety of proteins is secreted by cells that attach to receptors on other cells, leading to a specific activity in those other cells.
+For instance, cytokines will determine how a CD4 T cell will differentiate. |

 Antimicrobial peptides

-| Soluble effector molecules, also known as “defensins” that protect mucosal surfaces by directly penetrating microbial membranes, which can lead to destruction of many types of pathogens.
+| Soluble effector molecules, also known as “defensins,” protect mucosal surfaces by directly penetrating microbial membranes, which can lead to the destruction of many types of pathogens.

 |